CoMo: Controllable Motion Generation through Language Guided Pose Code Editing: Introduction

-Leveraging pose codes as interpretable motion representations, the three main components of CoMo work jointly to effectively generate and edit motion: (1) The \textit{Motion Encoder-Decoder} parses motions into sequences of pose codes and reconstructs them back into motions by learning a decoder; (2) The \textit{Motion Generator}, a transformer-based model, generates pose codes conditioned on text inputs and LLM-generated fine-grained descriptions; (3) The \textit{Motion Editor} uses LLMs to modify and refine the pose codes based on editing instructions.
+Leveraging pose codes as interpretable motion representations, the three main components of CoMo work jointly to effectively generate and edit motion: (1) The \textit{Motion Encoder-Decoder} applies heuristic rules to parse motions into sequences of semantically meaningful pose codes and trains a decoder to reconstruct these codes back into motions; (2) The \textit{Motion Generator}, a transformer-based model, generates pose codes conditioned on text inputs and LLM-generated fine-grained descriptions; (3) The \textit{Motion Editor} uses LLMs to modify and refine pose code sequences based on editing instructions.
+The resulting pose code sequences, whether generated or edited, are subsequently decoded into motion sequences using the previously trained decoder.
 CoMo allows for intuitive, language-controlled adjustments to the motion sequences, both temporally and kinematically, closely aligning the generated motions with users' creative intentions and the nuances expressed in their textual descriptions, making the process user-friendly and adaptable to diverse applications.

 We evaluate the effectiveness of CoMo in text-driven motion generation against state-of-the-art methods on the HumanML3D~\cite{t2m_guo} and KIT~\cite{kitdataset} datasets, ranking within the top 3 across most metrics.
 Beyond the competitive motion generation capabilities of CoMo, we also conducted a human evaluation with 54 participants for motion editing.
 On average, over 70\% of annotators preferred the editing results produced by CoMo.
 CoMo's motion editing abilities allow for potential new applications, such as dialog-based motion generation.